murad-alm/NordVPN-Gnome-Extension/README.md

 # NordVPNStatus
 An extension for gnome-shell to show the status of NordVPN connecntion.

-This is <b>NOT</b> an official extension.
-It's only purpose is to show the status of the NordVPN connection on the task bar all the time.
+## Disclaimer

+###### Nothing official

+This extension has been made **without any endorsement or support from NordVPN.**
+The developer has no ties nor affiliation whatsoever with NordVPN, its services, nor its software.
+Naturally, this extension is free and isn't, shouldn't and will **not be subject to any form of profit or compensation**.

+###### Release and use

+This extension was made for personal needs and use.
+The code is release on the off chance it might be of use to someone but without the intention of providing any form of utility software or service in a rigorous manner.
+Therefore, **no support** is endorsed by the developer, meaning that **any comment, feedback, or request regarding this code should be expected to be completely ignored by the developer**.
+Additionally, the responsibility of any undesired effect the execution of this code might have on any system lies solely in the hands of the user.
-Please visit the <a href="https://nordvpn.com/tutorials/linux/">official NordVPN website</a> for official linux tutorials and support.
+Please visit the <a href="https://nordvpn.com/tutorials/linux/">**official NordVPN website**</a> for official linux tutorials and support.

 ## Indicators